Advising for Biochemistry Majors

 Career Center advisors help students identify their strengths and interests and turn majors into careers.
 Assists students with preparation of resumes, cover letters, e-Portfolios, interviewing experience, internships, co-ops, and community service opportunities.
 Provides advise on establishing professional connections with employers, networks, alumni, diversity groups, and others who can help.

-Disability Support Services (DSS) assists students with disabilities in accessing the many resources of the University.
+Student Accessibility Support Center (SASC) assists students with disabilities in accessing the many resources of the University.
 Individuals with visual, mobility and hearing impairment as well as those with hidden disabilities such as chronic medical conditions, psychological, and learning disabilities are invited to make use of the services and equipment available.
 Individuals with permanent or temporary disabilities are also encouraged to consult with DSS.
 The DSS staff is here to support your interactions with faculty, staff and community agencies.

 Counseling and Psychological Services (CAPS) offers free and confidential services available to currently enrolled students taking at least six credit hours.
 Included are crisis intervention, brief counseling for individuals, couples, and groups; consultation to students, faculty, staff, friends, and parents; assistance with referrals to community resources.